pachyderm/docs/content/2.3.x/reference/pachctl/pachctl_config_import-kube.md

+---
+# metadata #
-## pachctl config import-kube
+title:  pachctl config import-kube

-Import a kubernetes context as a Pachyderm context, and set the active Pachyderm context.
+description: "Import a kubernetes context as a Pachyderm context.
+By default the current kubernetes context is used."
+date:  2022-10-11T14:56:32-04:00
+---

 ### Synopsis